tccorcoran/WikiTalk-learn/README.md

 * run `python munge.py` to generate json files with some metadata generated from some heuristics (reply structure, author, post topic)
 * run `python corpus_utils.py` to generate vectorized corpus files
 * run `python main.py` to start the tensorflow learning experiment

+**Note:** This repo contains all the corpus files needed to train the learner on a corpus of 10 authors.
+The only command needed to run the learning experiments is `./main.py`.
+The parameters can be changed with the appropriate flags.
+See `./main.py --help' for help on the available flags.